Michael-600/MedFlix/README.md

 ## Team

-Built for [Hackathon Name] by the MedFlix Prime Care team.
+Built for TreeHacks 2026 by the MedFlix team.

 ---